QasimK/arch-desktop/src/32_browser.md

 pacman -S --asexplicit firefox-i18n-en-gb
 ```

-We already set the environment variable:
+We already set the environment variable in the sway startup script.

 ```
 MOZ_ENABLE_WAYLAND=1